JAndrassy/Regulator/README.md

 ### Electronics
 * Arduino with some shield or module for networking and optional SD card reader for static web files and csv logging
 * [Seeed Grove Base Shield](https://www.seeedstudio.com/Base-Shield-V2-p-1378.html) - the Grove connectors ensure firm connection of wires with simple assemble and disassemble and the shield supplies 5 V VCC for the Grove modules.
 * [Robotdyn AC Light Dimmer Module](https://robotdyn.com/catalog/new-products/ac-light-dimmer-module-2-channel-3-3v-5v-logic-ac-50-60hz-220v-110v.html) - Triac and zero crossing detector for direct AC phase cutting.
-I use the double dimmer for larger cooler.
-For 2 kW the single dimmer overheated.
-First I added a fan.
-It helped but it was noisy.
+I use additional heat sink, because for 2 kW the dimmer overheated.
 For 1.5 kW or less it should be good.
 * [Grove 30 A Relay module](https://www.seeedstudio.com/Grove-SPDT-Relay%2830A%29-p-1473.html) 2pcs
 * ACS712 current sensor module
 * [Grove SSR V2](https://wiki.seeedstudio.com/Grove-Solid_State_Relay_V2/) for circulation pump